40 Ways to Improve Your Money Skills for Financial Literacy Month

 Financial literacy is all about getting educated on money and learning new ways to take control of your personal finances in every area of life.
 It’s not just about everyday budgeting, but about long-term goals and planning for the future.

-According to a 2015 survey by the National Foundation for Credit Counseling, 59 percent of Americans would grade themselves an A or B on their knowledge of personal finance — but they’re open to learning more.
-That’s up from the C, D and F grades Americans gave themselves in 2013, which shows we’re improving drastically, but still have a little ways to go.
-In the same study, 75 percent agreed that they could stand to benefit from additional advice and answers to their everyday financial questions.
+According to a 2020 survey by the National Foundation for Credit Counseling, 57% of Americans would grade themselves an A or B on their knowledge of personal finance — but they’re open to learning more.
+In the same study, 78% agreed that they could stand to benefit from additional advice and answers to their everyday financial questions.

 With help from the biggest personal finance experts, blogs, apps and publications out there today, this is your guide to improving your financial literacy.
 With Financial Literacy Month upon us this April, now is the time to sharpen the saw.
 Whether you don’t know anything about personal finance, or just feel like you could always widen your knowledge, here are the best tools to help you with money management in your day-to-day life.